snowflakedb/dplyr-snowflakedb/README.md

 limitations under the License.
 -->

+## NOTE

+This package is no longer being maintained and RStudio has picked up support for Snowflake in their packages.

 # dplyr.snowflakedb

 This R package extends [`dplyr`](https://github.com/hadley/dplyr) to add backend support for [SnowflakeDB](https://snowflake.net).
 More details on `dplyr` can be found in the [README](https://github.com/hadley/dplyr/blob/master/README.md) page for the project.